 Mounting costs of coal

-“Coal power is no more a cheap option and it’s becoming more expensive for imported coal.
-Hence, the government is reconsidering its earlier plan on coal-power generation in its energy mix”, Mohammad Hossain, director general of the ministry’s research body, Power Cell, commented in the webinar, echoing Minister Hamid’s suggestion to review coal power plans.
+In earlier comments at the webinar, Hossain said that: “Coal power is no more a cheap option and it’s becoming more expensive for imported coal.
+Hence, the government is reconsidering its earlier plan on coal-power generation in its energy mix”.

 The costs of renewables have been undercutting coal for years and recent price crashes in oil and gas mean that these two fossil fuels are now also price competitive with coal.
 Bangladesh’s coal power dream would also be highly dependent on imports of both equipment and coal, an expense and a liability in the age of Covid-19-induced lockdowns and supply chain disruptions.